How to Apply to Biotechnology Graduate Program

 - Our deadlines are firm.
 We will not accept late applications.

 - This is a pay-as-you-go program, lasting one academic year and always starting in the summer session.
-Summer 2014 session starts on June 23, 2014.
+Summer 2014 session starts second Eight Weeks, June 9, 2014.

 - International students must arrive at IU-Bloomington, IN no later than June 4, 2014.